sonos/dinghy/docs/ios.md

 ### Simulator

-The simulator support is broken by the current version of XCode.
-It is know to work with XCode 8 though.
+There's a [known bug with lldb and the ios simulator](https://bugs.llvm.org/show_bug.cgi?id=36580) as such, dinghy will use lldb to attach to the process on macOS to get the exit status from the simulator.
+On Catalina (and probably earlier), this means the user will be prompted for higher permissions.

 ### Debugging tips

 If you got lost somewhere, here are a few hints to help you make sense of what is happening.
 This is more or less what Dinghy use when fishing for your signing identity.

 #### `security find-identity -p codesigning`

 Shows you the codesigning identities available where you are.
 You should see one or more identities line, made of a long capitalize hex identifier, followed by a "name".
 The name is very structured: For iOS development , its starts with the string "iPhone Developer: ", followed by an email (for an Apple Id